 What is sous vide cooking?
-Sous vide is a cooking technique which means “under vacuum” in French.
+Sous vide is a cooking technique that means “under vacuum” in French.
 The food is first vacuum-sealed in a bag, then cooked for a long time to a very precise temperature in a warm water bath.
 This technique is known for being a precise and consistent way to evenly cook the food.
 If you are new to sous vide cooking, here is a complete guide on everything you need to know about sous vide.

+- potatoes: Yukon gold and russet potatoes are my favorite.
+The high starch level makes the potatoes fluffy and creamy.
 But if you don’t have them on hand, you can use other potatoes such as red potatoes, or even sweet potatoes.
-If your potatoes have a smooth skin, you don’t need to peel it, making the preparation even faster!
+If your potatoes have smooth skin, you don’t need to peel it, making the preparation even faster!

 Cooking potatoes in a sous vide machine is incredibly simple and it’s my go-to side dish!

-Wash and cut potatoes: Cut them into 1-inch cubes.
+1. Wash and cut potatoes: Cut them into 1-inch cubes.

 - Arrange the potatoes in one single layer in the zip-lock bag so that they can get cooked properly.